castai/docs/docs/getting-started/external-cluster/eks/remove-from-eks.md

+---
+description: Time to say goodbye?
+You can choose from two different options to remove CAST resources based on how you used CAST AI in your cluster.
+---

 # Remove CAST resources from EKS cluster

 Based on the way how CAST was used on a cluster there are two options to remove CAST resources.